Archibald Cameron Macdonell: The Great War

-Post War
+Post-war

 From 1919 to 1925, he was appointed commandant of the RMC.
 He was the first Canadian commandant at the college.
 When the Prince of Wales's Leinster Regiment was disbanded in 1922, they gave their silver plate, in trust, to the Government of Canada, which in turn, placed the collection, in trust, with then Commandant Archibald Macdonell.
 Some pieces are on display in the college's Senior Staff Mess, and other select pieces are on display at the Royal Military College of Canada Museum.
 A plaque in the Senior Staff Mess, enumerates Regiment's locations of service.

 On his retirement from the Army in 1925, he was promoted to Lieut-General in recognition of his years of service.
 From 8 May 1922 until his death in January 1942, he was Honorary Colonel to Lord Strathcona's Horse.

+From 1921 to 1940 he served as honorary colonel of the Stormont, Dundas and Glengarry Highlanders.

 He was placed on the Reserve of Officers as a lieutenant general.

 He died in 1942 and was buried in Catarqui Cemetery in Kingston, Ontario.

 Legacy

 The Sir Archibald Macdonell Athletic Centre or SAM Centre, which opened in 1974, at the RMC in Kingston, Ontario is named after Lieutenant-General, Sir A.C.
 Macdonell, KCB, CMG, DSO, C de G. His cocked bi-corn hat, a form of headdress worn by Colonels, General Officers and Staff Officers, with red and white feathers for Generals, is on display at the Kingston Military Community Sports Centre.

-The personal Coat of Arms of Lt Gen Sir Archibald Cameron Macdonell was carved on the Currie Building at the Royal Military College of Canada.
+The personal coat of arms of Lt Gen Sir Archibald Cameron Macdonell was carved on the Currie Building at the Royal Military College of Canada.